BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_server_side_js.md

 # Overview

 Welcome to the server-side!

-In this slide deck, we will be covering the basic aspects of servers, like what they are and how they relate to your viewing web pages!
+In this slide deck, we will be covering the basic aspects of servers, like what they are and how they relate to viewing your web pages!

 ---

 # What is a server?

 *Server* is a term that refers to both hardware and/or software.
 It is used to define the relationship between the computer a user is interacting with (client) and the distinctly different environment that said user will request information from.
+So we have several different definitions of "server" and you just to figure out which one we mean by the context.
+Whether it's:

+* The program that actually serves your files
+* The computer that program is running on

 ---